mb09h530/Overleaf-tutorial/README.md

 ![](compilation_error.PNG)

-When you click on "go to first error", Overleaf will indicate you where in your tex file the error is caused.
+When you click on _go to first error_, Overleaf will indicate you where in your tex file the error is caused.
 In our case, it is unable to load a picture you want to call from a pdf file.
 For Overleaf to find it, we need to add it and all other external files that are called in the main tex file to our files as well.
-To do so, click on the add files button in the upper left corner again and upload all figures used.
+To do so, click on the _Add Files_ button in the upper left corner again and upload all figures used.
 Once you have uploaded all figures referenced to in the tex-file, Overleaf will compile a pdf of your document.

 ![](compiled_pdf.PNG)